noec764/erpnext/docs/dooks/regional/india/gst-setup.md

 ### 2. Setting up HSN Codes

 According to the GST Law, your itemised invoices must contain the HSN Code related to that Item.
-Dooks comes pre-installed with all 12,000+ HSN Codes so that you can easily select the relevant HSN Code in your Item
+Dokie comes pre-installed with all 12,000+ HSN Codes so that you can easily select the relevant HSN Code in your Item

 <img class="screenshot" alt="HSN in Item" src="../assets/india/hsn-item.gif">